-Greg Brockbank, the current owner of Marin Law Center, has been practicing civil law in San Rafael for twenty-six years.
+Greg Brockbank, the current owner of Marin Law Center, has been practicing civil law in San Rafael since 1985.
 He has also been a civic and political activist in Marin during those 26 years, including eighteen as an elected member of the College of Marin Board of Trustees, and four years as a San Rafael City Councilmember.

 Greg came to Marin County with his family in 1963.
 He attended public schools and colleges and graduated from Hastings College of the Law in San Francisco in 1985.
 He passed the Bar exam and began his private practice that same year.
 In 2003, he joined Marin Law Center as managing partner and is now the owner.
 In his early years in practice, landlord-tenant law made up the largest part of his practice, but the number of family law (divorces) cases now outweighs landlord-tenant cases; living trusts have, in recent years, become an increasing part of the practice as well.
 Greg also does other general civil litigation and transactional work, including contracts, name changes, and administrative law.